-Rice is Life, Syracuse artist Mary Giehl's installation is a visual cartography of world hunger.
+Rice is Life, Syracuse artist Mary Giehl's installation at the Everson Museum is a visual cartography of world hunger.
 Giehl molded a series of white bowls out of water and rice, a nod to the making of Japanese mochi or rice cakes.
 She threaded them to red silk and suspended them to form the outlines of a map of the world that illustrates the places where hunger is greatest.
 The rain is red, I think, because food is both sustenance and joy, the color of life's blood and the color of celebration is several Asian cultures.
-The white bowls float above the heads of the viewer like cloud formations from which the rains come, a floating world of rice. and the red threads make emphatic representations of rain as depicted in 19th century Ukiyo-e (floating world) prints from Japan.
+The white bowls float above the heads of the viewer like cloud formations from which the nourishing rains come, a floating world of rice.
+And the red threads make emphatic representations of rain as depicted in 19th century Ukiyo-e (floating world) prints from Japan.

-Thai, Malay, and Burmses myths agree on the delicate nature of rice.
+Thai, Malay, and Burmese myths agree on the delicate nature of rice.
 Places where rice is grown are organized on rice time.
 Rice has its own cycles, sowing, planting, growing, maturity, harvest.
-Rice creates itw own architecture, too, of square paddies, irrigation paths, gates, and the optimum placement of houses.
+Rice creates its own architecture, too, of square paddies, irrigation paths, gates, and the optimum placement of houses.
 In rice we see the early imagining of environmentalism, and the deliberate creation of a kind of beauty.

 In Buddhism the world is divided into ten parts: Buddha is the first part and rice is the second, The Japanese have an old saying, that rice is the most sacred thing on earth after the emperor.
 Daikoku, a Japanese god of happiness, is always pictured with rice.
 The Buddha's father was named Suddhodanta, meaning 'Pure Rice' and in Shinto, there is also a god of rice, Inari.
 Sake is wine made from rice and historians think that women were first to turn rice into alcohol.